 Before you say "I Do," make health a priority.
 The month of June continues to be regarded as the most popular month for celebrating a wedding event.
 While you're planning the parties, wedding, and honeymoon, stay committed to your total health physical and mental.
 Remember to put yourself on the wedding checklist, with good health and safety habits.The Centers for Disease Control and Prevention(CDC) provides the following wedding health and safety tips.

 Mammography screening remains the best available method to detect breast cancer early.
 When breast cancer is found early, chances of survival are higher.
 A mammogram is an X-ray picture of the breast and is the most effective way to detect breast cancer early.
 The Health Department provides access to mobile mammography screenings in partnership with Rex Mobile Mammography.
-Screenings will be held March 16 and April 27, 2017.
-Pre-registration is required.
-For an application see the Downloads Box or call 910-814-6197 or 910-893-7550.
+Screenings will be held on July 20, 2017.
+For additional screening dates click on the title.
+Pre-registration is required. *For women who are uninsured and need a mammogram funding assistance is available for those who meet specific criteria.
+For an application see the Downloads Box or call our office at 910-814-6197 or 910-893-7550.

 Become a fan of Harnett County Health Department by visiting our Facebook Page.
 We update our page with upcoming events and programs, photos, health news and more.
 This is also a great way to interact with us.
 Click on the title to visit our page.